Tableau Cloud Site Capacity

 Notes:

-• As long as your site has time remaining in its daily refresh capacity, a refresh job will run regardless of the time it takes for that refresh job to complete.
+- As long as your site has time remaining in its daily refresh capacity, a refresh job will start.

 Tips for optimising extract refreshes capacity